Koha-Community/kohadocs/source/systempreferences.rst

 Description:

--  Enabling this system preference allows staff to scan a patron barcode instead of an item barcode in the checkout box to switch patron files.
+-  Enabling this system preference allows staff to scan a patron barcode instead of an item barcode in the checkout box to switch patron records.

 .. _circautocompl-label: